-Whether you arrive by plane or car, you will be greeted by Kurt and Melissa, or one of our trusted crew members.
-On the Saturday of your arrival, you will stay at our guest ranch, The Covered Wagon Ranch and treated to a hot, hardy meal.
+Whether you arrive by plane or car, you will be greeted by Josh or Amanda, or one of our trusted crew members.
+On the Friday of your arrival, you will stay at the 320 Guest Ranch and treated to a hardy meal.
 It is here that you will become acquainted with our guides and the hunters with whom you will spend the rest of the week.

-Your hunt begins on the Sunday after a warm, filling breakfast.
+Your hunt begins on Saturday after a warm, filling breakfast provided by the 320 guest ranch.
 While the guides gather your gear and start packing the mules, you will be taught about our horses and horsemanship skills.
 This is an orientation we give regardless of riding experience so that we (guides, hunters, and horses) are on the same page.
 All will mount their steeds and head up Sage Creek into camp.

 Upon your arrival into elk camp, after a three hour horseback ride, a hearty lunch of hot soup and sandwiches will await you.

 The afternoon bow hunt or rifle hunt may consist of a short ride to one of many open meadows where you and your guide might spot, glass, stalk, or sit and watch heavily used areas for a bull elk to appear.
-After your Sunday evening elk hunt is finished, supper will be ready for you in elk camp.
+After your Saturday evening elk hunt is finished, supper will be ready and waiting for you in elk camp.